 1. Install a Patio Awning or Cover

 Patio covers & awnings are a great, effective option for homeowners who are seeking to create some shade and receive some refuge from the midday sun.
 One of the biggest benefits of awnings is that they are an economical option that can be installed without much invasive construction or renovation processes.

+There are several places you could add an awning aside from the patio.
 Some of the most popular awnings are mounted directly to the dwelling structure and are fully retractable.
 This allows them to be moved out of the way when they are not needed later in the evenings or when inclement weather that may bring damaging high winds is approaching.

 These awnings integrate with the existing layout of the patio or deck area and do not require additional construction or excavation for pouring foundational footers.
 As such, they can be added quickly at reasonable costs.
 Other types of patio covers may be designed as stand-alone structures.

 Sometimes, these structures feature a wood or metal frame system that is fastened to a deck or patio and a canvas awning is stretched over the structure.
 Other patio covers may be built onto the dwelling.
 These are often designed in a style similar to that of a pergola and feature canvas awning material that works with the rafters in order to provide shade and refuge from the beating sun.
 Regardless of the type, adding some weather protection like this is one of the ways to upgrade a patio.